07th-mod/matsuribayashi/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Bug report template for users to fill out
+about: If you have a bug to report, please use this template.
 title: ''
 labels: ''
 assignees: ''